ebourg/jsign/README.md

 #### Version 7.5 (in development)

 * LDAP URLs in the Authority Information Access attribute are now ignored and no longer cause an error
+* The Yubikey PKCS#11 library is now also searched in the Homebrew installation directory (`/opt/homebrew/lib/`) use on Apple Silicon and on DYLD_LIBRARY_PATH (contributed by ye4241)

 #### Version 7.4 (2025-10-24)